MohammedAlrasheidi/hello-node/docs/README.md

 Usage

 Visit the NATO Phonetic Fiasco Factory website, enter text, and click "Phonetic Playground" to see the NATO phonetic representation.

-Author

-Created by Mohammed Alrasheidi.
-Connect on LinkedIn. https://www.linkedin.com/in/mohammed-ksa-1912972b8/

-Contributing

-Contributions are welcome!
-Fork the repository and submit pull requests with your changes.

-My email Malrasheidi@una.edu